Jagat Jung Rana: Feud at father's funeral

 Jagat Jung and Crown Prince Trailokya of Nepal plotted to force King Surendra of Nepal to abdicate the throne and appoint Jagat Jung as the Prime Minister of Nepal after the death of Jagat Jung's father, Jung Bahadur.
 Jung Bahadur died on Falgun 1933 V.S.
 (March 1877) at Rautahat.
 Dhir Shamsher Rana circulated a rumour that his brother Jung Bahadur was critically ill, upon which Jagat Jung and Crown Prince Trailokya rushed to Patharghatta.
-On their absence in Kathmandu, Dhir Shamsher immediately imposed King Surendra to declare Ranodip Singh Kunwar as Prime Minister of Nepal and destroyed the plot of Jagat Jung and the Crown Prince.
-Afterwards Jagat Jung and Prince Trailokya came back to Kathmandu after the funeral, they began to overthrow Jagat Jagat's uncle Dhir Shamsher from the political scenario of Nepal.
+During their absence in Kathmandu, Dhir Shamsher immediately imposed King Surendra to declare Ranodip Singh Kunwar as Prime Minister of Nepal and destroyed the plot of Jagat Jung and the Crown Prince.
+Afterwards Jagat Jung and Prince Trailokya came back to Kathmandu after the funeral, they began to overthrow Jagat Jung's uncle Dhir Shamsher from the political scenario of Nepal.

 Coup attempt of 1938 (1881–82)

 When Commander-In-Chief of the Nepalese Army, Jagat Shamsher Kunwar Rana, died in 1879, Dhir Shamsher succeeded him but did not intend to transfer his current position of Senior Commanding-General of Western Commanding forces to his nephew Jagat Jung because the forces under Western Command were huge.
 This event further incensed the relationship of Jagat Jung with his uncle Dhir Shamsher.
 The faction of Bharadars against Ranodip Singh and Dhir Shamsher led by Crown Prince Trailokya and Jagat Jung, attempted coup d'état twice in the year 1938 Vikram Samvat (1881–1882 CE) against both the Prime Minister Ranodip Singh and the Army Chief Dhir Shamsher.
 Both attempts were aborted, and for the third attempt, the date of execution was fixed on last day of Poush (14 December 1881) when Ranodip Singh went on a hunting trip to Terai.
 The conspirating faction sought the assistance of Lieutenant Uttardhwaj who had ancestral rivalry with the Shrivikram Singh Thapa, a member of the conspirator group due to which, Lt.
 Uttardhwaj revealed the plot to Dhir Shamsher who was in Kathmandu and the conspiracy was immediately informed to the entouring Prime Minister Ranodip Singh.
 Bambir Bikram Rana, Sangramsur Bisht and Amrit Simha Adhikari, members of conspirating faction, revealed the conspiracy.
 Jagat Jung and Bambir Bikram Rana were removed out of the roles of succession of Ranas.